vestalux/sljekyll/new-suggestions/articles/_posts/2017-02-08-russian-related-titles.md

 ![The Master & Margarita, The Last Englishman, Revolution: Russian art 1917-1932, Russian Revolutionary Posters, The Commissar Vanishes](/images/featured/featured-russian-titles.jpg)

-In the centenary year of the Russian Revolution, as you inspired to learn about Russia in the early twentieth century, through fiction, non-fiction, or DVDs?
+In the centenary year of the Russian Revolution, are you inspired to learn about Russia in the early twentieth century, through fiction, non-fiction, or DVDs?
 We've compiled a list of titles to get you started.

 Prefer ebooks?
 Check out our [Russian Revolution shelf on OverDrive](https://suffolklibraries.overdrive.com/collection/87722).